cesar-douady/open-lmake/README.md

 # Installation

-To install open-lmake, please refer to the [INSTALL](INSTALL.md) file.
+To install open-lmake, as a binary package or by compiling sources, please refer to the [INSTALL](INSTALL.md) file.

 # Developers